 Ambition and role

 ETC aims to foster adoption of low-carbon pathways in India through intense and informed discussions between ETC members in India, key policy makers and others concerned with technology options.
 ETC in India will be led by The Energy and Resources Institute (TERI) as the secretariat.
 In its first year of inception, ETC in India will focus on policy, research, and discourse on decarbonising the electricity sector.

 The first-year work-programme of the proposed ETC India initiative focuses on electricity sector transition pathways, as this sector is viewed as having the most significant short-term challenges and opportunities.
 It will:

-- Project annual electricity demand for each Indian state and supply for all technologies to 2030, through robust, detailed, and context-specific modelling
+- Project annual electricity demand scenario(s) and supply options from various technologies up to 2030, through robust, detailed, and context-specific modelling

 - Analyse the flexibility requirements and available flexibility resources of the proposed pathways on the time horizon of 2030